gchure/phd/_site/src/chapter_09/section_05_logistic_regression.md

 $${#eq:known_nc_post}

 &nbsp;&nbsp;&nbsp;&nbsp;Implicitly stated in @Eq:known_nc_post is absolute
 knowledge of the channel copy number $N_c$.
-However, as is described in *Standard Candle Calibration*, we must convert from a measured areal sfGFP intensity $I_A$ to a effective channel copy number,
+However, as is described in the previous sections, we must convert from a measured areal sfGFP intensity $I_A$ to a effective channel copy number,
 $$
 N_c = {I_A \tilde{\langle A \rangle} \over \tilde{\alpha}},